oyaon/LMSG/README.md

 A comprehensive system for managing library books, borrowing, and online purchases.

+## Features

+- User registration and authentication
+- Book browsing and searching
+- Book borrowing and return management
+- Shopping cart and checkout functionality
+- Admin panel for book and user management
+- Author management
+- Responsive design for mobile and desktop

+## Live Demo

+Visit [https://github.com/oyaon/LMSG](https://github.com/oyaon/LMSG) to see the project repository.

 ## Migration Guide

 This guide provides instructions for migrating the existing LMS application to the new architecture.